A Guide to Extending Telomere Length

 Understanding Telomeres

-Telomeres are repetitive DNA sequences located at the ends of chromosomes.
-They act as protective caps that preserve genomic stability during cell division.
+Telomeres are repetitive TTAGGG DNA sequences located at the ends of chromosomes, functioning as protective caps that preserve genomic stability during cell division.
+The enzyme telomerase, first characterised by Elizabeth Blackburn and Carol Greider at the University of California, adds these hexanucleotide repeats to maintain chromosome integrity.
 With each division, telomeres naturally shorten.
-When telomeres reach a critically short length, cells may enter senescence or undergo programmed cell death.
+When telomeres reach a critically short length, cells may enter replicative senescence or undergo apoptosis (programmed cell death).

 The Role of Telomeres in Ageing

-Telomere shortening is recognised as a hallmark of biological ageing.
+Carlos Lopez-Otin and colleagues identified telomere attrition as one of nine hallmarks of biological ageing in their influential 2013 Cell paper.
 As telomeres shorten, cellular regenerative capacity declines, contributing to reduced immune resilience, impaired tissue repair, and progressive organ dysfunction.
-Shorter telomeres have been associated with cardiovascular disease, metabolic disorders, neurodegenerative conditions, and increased mortality risk.
+Shorter leukocyte telomere length has been associated with cardiovascular disease, type 2 diabetes, Alzheimer’s disease, and increased all-cause mortality risk.

 Strategies to Support Telomere Health